v4rshi/v4rshi.github.io/sentiment_analysis.md

 <h2 style="font-family: 'Bungee', sans-serif; color: #00d0e3; font-size: 24px;">Sentiment Analysis on Spotify Data and Recommendation System</h2>

 ### Project Overview
-This project aims to perform sentiment analysis on Spotify data to build a dynamic recommendation system.
+This project aims to perform sentiment analysis on Spotify data to build a personalized recommendation system.
 By analyzing the emotional qualities of music, the project seeks to enhance personalized listening experiences and provide insights into user preferences.

 I am still working on populating this page and ironing out some kinks, but in the meantime click on the link below to explore my prototype Musical Mood Ring!
 Select a 'Sentiment' to discover songs with similar vibes!